Firmware Upgrade¶

 Install bmputil by invoking

-for the stable releasecargo binstall bmputil@1.0.0-rc.2
+cargo binstall bmputilfor the stable releasecargo binstall bmputil@1.0.0-rc.2for a release candidate

-The tool will be available as bmputil-cli
+The tool will be available as bmputil-cli starting with v1.0.0 and bmputil for older releases.

-which will install the tool from source.
+Another alternative is to use cargo install instead of cargo binstall which will install the tool from source.
 In

-can be skipped in the instructions above.
-The binstall
+such case cargo-binstall can be skipped in the instructions above.
+The binstall path will fall back to source

 compilation if a binary build is not available for the specific os/architecture combination.